Difz25/ThirstSystem-BETA/README.md

     }
 ```

-### Get player's thirst
+### Add player's thirst

-You can get player's thirst using the `addThirst`  method. here's is an example:
+You can add player's thirst using the `addThirst`  method. here's is an example:

 ```php
     public function Example(string|Player $player, int $amount): void {